-- The following tools are required to install the Wrist Camera: - 2 mm slotted screwdriver (not provided) to perform terminal block connections when wiring. - o 4 mm hex key to mount the Wrist Camera on a Universal Robots model. - The following parts are required for setup: - A Universal Robots UR3, UR5, UR10 or UR16 model, along with its controller
+- The following tools are required to install the Wrist Camera: - 2 mm slotted screwdriver to perform terminal block connections when wiring. - Provided tools with the Wrist Camera: - 4 mm hex key to mount the Wrist Camera on a Universal Robots model. - If installing with CUR-AGC-085-RWC or CUR-AGC-140-RWC: - Use the provided 4 mm hex key. - The following parts are required for setup: - A Universal Robots UR3, UR5 or UR10 model, along with its controller